Moniville/Orbit-Retail-Data-Analysis/README.md

-# Orbit Retail: End-to-End Sales Performance and Risk Analysis
+# Orbit Retail: End-to-End Sales Performance

 ## 🧑‍💻 Context & My Role: Analytics Engineer Intern
 I joined **Orbit Retail**, a high-growth e-commerce startup specializing in the global distribution of office, furniture, and technology products.
 As the company scaled, they faced a critical challenge: their raw transactional data was **messy, slow to process, and led to reactive decision-making**.
 Specifically, errors like non-standard date formats (e.g., `DD/MM/YYYY`) and missing information were breaking reports, and a lack of real-time insights meant the team often missed catastrophic sales events until it was too late.